chrismarksus/chrismarksus.github.io/_posts/2014-09-23-saving-your-vim-tab-splits.md

 tag: vim, editor
 ---

-You read the article on tabs and splits in Vim and tried it out [see post].
-You setup paths so you can rock the ```:find``` command [see post].
+You read the article on tabs and splits in Vim and tried it out [see post]({% post_url 2014-09-03-splits-and-tab-a-one-two-punch %}).
+You setup paths so you can rock the ```:find``` command.
 You start to get the hang of it then at the end of the day you type ```:qa``` an shut it all down.
 The next day you open Vim and Ouch!.
 I have to setup all my tabs and splits and load the files again. <!--more-->Now you just went from feeling that Vim could be great, to thinking it's most useless editor created.
 My {NAME OF IDE I THINK IS AWSOME HERE} just remembers all this stuff, right!

 > This is not available to Vi versions only Vim